scavenOP/RideSharingPlatform/README.md

 STEP 2 : Open AppSetting.JSON file and Replave the connection string with your own connection string.

-STEP 3 : RUM `add-migration initial_migration` in Package Manager Console.
+STEP 3 : RUN `add-migration initial_migration` in Package Manager Console.

 STEP 4 : RUN the Server using Ctrl+ F5.